cadop/dhart/docs/C# Documentation/markdown/1_unity_project_setup.md

 In Visual Studio, navigate to the *Solution Explorer* then expand the drop downs for your solution, Assembly-C-Sharp, and References.
 If everything was done correctly, you should see HumanFactors C# under the references for your project, as shown in Figure 1.8.

 > **NOTE**: If Mono-Develop appears instead of Visual Studio, then your installation of Unity is not set up to support Visual Studio.
-You can follow the above instructions from [Prerequisites](#prerequisites) to fix this.
+You can follow the above instructions from prerequisites to fix this.

 > **NOTE**: If you renamed the file earlier, then your class's name may not match the name of the class in Figure 1.8.
 To fix this, just replace the class's name with `HFExampleScript.cs` on line 5.
 >